 Optimizing Sitemaps

-- Add image and video sitemaps for sites with lots of media
+- Add image and video sitemaps for media-heavy pages.

 Configuring Robots.txt and Meta Robots